han-cai/rlb-dp/README.md

-# reinforce-bid
-Reinforcement Learning to Bid in Display Advertising
+# Reinforcement Learning to Bid in Display Advertising